-Historical water quality data for Mayhew Lake was retrieved from the MPCA EDA website.
+Historical water quality data for Mayhew Lake was retrieved from the MPCA Environmental Data Access (EDA) website.
 Water clarity data (i.e., Secchi depth measurements) are available from 1993 through 2006.
 Total phosphorus and chlorophyll-a data are available from 1995 through 2006.
 Water clarity, phosphorus, and chlorophyll-a data were also collected in 2009 as part of Phase II of the TMDL.
-Mean Secchi depth measurements for Mayhew Lake have varied from a low of 0.64 meters in 1995 to a high of 3.25 meters in 2003 (Figure 2.4).
+Mean Secchi depth measurements for Mayhew Lake have varied from a low of 0.64 meters in 1995 to a high of 3.25 meters in 2003 (Figure 3.4).
 The 2009 summer average was 0.81 meters.
-The most recent years of water clarity measurements, 2003 through 2009, show a decline in lake water clarity; however, some of the data seemed to have been entered with incorrect units (three of the measurement location).
-For the purpose of Figure 3.4, values that appeared to have been misentered were corrected.
-In any case, the Secchi depth data is not given equal weight with TP or Chlorophyll-a in terms of evaluation of lake water quality or trends.
-2003 is the only year in which the average summer Secchi depth met the new State standard of readings greater than 2.5 meters for deep lakes in the North Central Hardwood Forest ecoregion.
+The most recent years of water clarity measurements, 2003 through 2009, show a decline in lake water clarity; however, some of the data seemed to have been entered with incorrect units (three of the measurements exceeded the maximum lake depth, and many more exceeded the lake depth at the measurement location indicating that meters were mistaken for feet).
+For the purpose of Figure 3.4, values that appeared to have been mis-entered were corrected by using the correct units (feet).
+In any case, given the issue with these data, the Secchi depth data is not given equal weight with TP or Chlorophyll-a in terms of evaluation of lake water quality or trends.
+2003 is the only year in which the average summer Secchi depth met the new State standard of readings greater than 1.4 meters for deep lakes in the North Central Hardwood Forest ecoregion.

-Figure 3.4: Summer average Secchi depth readings in Mayhew Lake
+Figure 3.4.
+Summer average Secchi depth readings in Mayhew Lake.